Breakfast- cup of tea,

 I lost 2.3 kg over the week and I discovered that hunger is no fun.
 Its hard to be positive and energetic when you are hungry.
 Not having a proper breakfast makes it hard to concentrate and it is exhausting.
 Having the same food day in day out and no fresh fruit or veg is difficult to adapt to, picking out rotten bits of food, maggots and bugs from lunch is time-consuming and appetite reducing, watching others who have extra food and yummy snacks is a great cause of jealousy and it is easy to feel indignant.

 We are currently working on setting up a breakfast program for the school- so we can provide a nutritious alternative to a cup of sugary tea for ALL the students.
 Fresh fruit, wholemeal bread, nutrition drink, eggs...
 For approximately $0.26 per student per day we can set this up.
 If you want to help these students then every cent really counts!!
-Go twww.agapeinaction.com/breakfast program to donate.
+Go to www.agapeinaction.com/

 No comments: